Hooke012/OmniGuides/OS/Linux/Garuda-Linux.asus.md

 ## Disk Management
 Erase Disk (when installing), okay?

+## Preventin the System Panic
+ALways make sure that the zen kernel is loaded from SHUTDOWN and NOT REBOOT.

 # II) Post-Install

-The first reboot might (or will) cause a system panic (probably due to the zen kernel).
-Nothing much I can do 🥲
+~~The first reboot might (or will) cause a system panic (probably due to the zen kernel).
+Nothing much I can do 🥲~~

 ## First Steps